Muneer-Shafi/muneer-shafi/README.md

 Hi, I am Muneer Shafi!
 Great to see you here! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">
 </h1>
 <p>
-I’m Muneer and i am FullStack web Developer.
+A FullStack web Developer.
 It's been 2 years, I’m working as web developer.i have developed many website.
 I have done Masters in  Computer Science.
 I am a tech enthusiast.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here:

 </p>